About Communication Science

 Although the Department is widely acknowledged for their teaching excellence and providing the South African community with text books in the discipline, it is also a leading research institution.
 Throughout the years the Department has distinguished itself in terms of its focus on communication theory and research methodology, and is known for its contribution in the fields of the phenomenology of communication, organisational communication with the emphasis on communication by objectives, discourse theory and semiotics.

 The Department is continuously doing substantive research on distance education and the teaching of communication through the means of distance education.
 A series of academic seminars is held annually, providing lecturers of the Department and guest lecturers the opportunity to present information on research results, course developments and current communication development issues.
 Staff members of the Department have been recipients of various awards in the past and these include the Chancellors Prize and Principals Prize for research as well as the Excellence in Tuition awards from Unisa.

 The Department houses the oldest student organisation at Unisa the Communication Students Association (Comsa).
 This organisation is very active and lives their motto to bridge the gap ... between staff and students, between theory and practice and between students and industry.
 To do this, they organise workshops for training practical skills, publish a house-journal, having seminars and conferences on topical issues and organising visits to industry players to expose students to the realities of real life.

-The Department also initiated the establishment of Unisa Radio which will start with a streaming radio service in the second half of 2011.
+The Department also initiated the establishment of Unisa Radio.
 The purpose of the radio station is to create a community of students and staff that everyone will be able to identify with globally.
 This will also provide training opportunities for student-volunteers in the area of broadcasting, journalism and management.